Annex 5.1 - Specificities for associations

 Specificities and recommended adaptations for an association:

-The association can rely in annex on a list of potential physical and transition risks that may affect their activities and mission, while identifying opportunities to reduce their vulnerability:
+The association can rely in the annex on a list of potential physical and transition risks that may affect their activities and mission, while identifying opportunities to reduce their vulnerability:

 Criterion G1 helps feed the action plan in response to these risks and opportunities.